Grammar Index By Induced Suffix Sorting: Preliminaries

-By construction, each non-terminal appears exactly in one height of the grammar tree.
-We therefore can separate the non-terminals into the sets $\Takai{\Gamma}{1}, \ldots, \Takai{\Gamma}{\tau_T}$ such that a non-terminal of height~$h$ belongs to $\Takai{\Gamma}{h}$.
-More precisely, $\pi$ maps a non-terminal on height~$h > 1$ to a string of symbols on height~$h-1$.
+By construction, each non-terminal appears exactly in one height of \TreeT{}.
+We can therefore separate the non-terminals into the sets $\Takai{\Gamma}{1}, \ldots, \Takai{\Gamma}{\tau_T}$ such that a non-terminal of height~$h$ belongs to $\Takai{\Gamma}{h}$.
+More precisely, $\pi$ maps a non-terminal on height~$h \ge 1$ to a string of symbols on height~$h-1$ (in particular: a string of characters for $h=1$).
 Hence, the grammar is acyclic.